objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 ### ccache/sccache
 In compiled programming languages, building a project takes a long time.
-The reason of long compilation is time is spent on preparing, optimizing and checking the code, and so on.
+The reason for the lengthy compilation time is that time is spent on preparing, optimizing, checking the code, and so on.
 To speed up the assembly of compiled languages, ccache and sccache are used.
-Let's look at the compilation scheme using C++ as an example, to imagine the build process in compiled languages:
+Let's look at the compilation scheme using C++ as an example to imagine the build process in compiled languages:

 <p align="center">
   <img src="/images/ccache.svg">
 </p>

 1) First, preprocessor gets the input files.
-Input files are code files and header files.
+The input files are code files and header files.
-The preprocessor removes comments from the code and converts the code into in accordance with macros and executes other directives, starting with the “#” symbol (such as #include, #define, various directives like #pragma).
+The preprocessor removes comments from the code and converts the code in accordance with macros and executes other directives, starting with the “#” symbol (such as #include, #define, various directives like #pragma).
 The result is a single edited file with human-readable code that can be submitted to the compiler.